 Calories 353Kcal / 1477kJ

-Eggs (may be found in the cream cheese)
+Eggs (may be found in some brands of cream cheese - check label)

-Sulphites (may be found in the powdered gelatine)
+Sulphites (may be found in the powdered gelatine - check label)

 See all the Desserts on Fats of Life: